gitpod-starter/.github/profile/README.md

 - 🌈 The idea here is to have all flavors of starters, so we are open for contribution!!

 **Open for Contribution**
-> Create one repo on your account following the steps bellow
+> Create one repo on your account following requirements
+- Your repo should have a clear and unique name folloging the pattern `<goal>-gitpod-starter`
 - Add the files [.gitpod.yml](https://github.com/gitpod-starter/playwright-gitpod-starter/blob/main/.gitpod.yml) and [.gitpod.Dockerfile](https://github.com/gitpod-starter/playwright-gitpod-starter/blob/main/.gitpod.Dockerfile) with the necessary configuration for preparing the environment
 - Add a [README.md](https://github.com/gitpod-starter/playwright-gitpod-starter/blob/main/README.md) file explaining the reason of all itens added on the previous files
 - Also add a [.gitignore](https://github.com/gitpod-starter/playwright-gitpod-starter/blob/main/.gitignore) file with every files and folders that needs to be ignored